-Fiery and with a thick creaminess, sambar is an essential dish and often the first course in any South Indian meal.
+Fiery and with a thick creaminess, sambar is an essential dish and often the first dish in a South Indian meal.

 Sambar is made with toor dal, vegetables, tamarind and spices.
-It is thicker, cooked till the dal is very mushy.
-The texture is very smooth, almost creamy from the mushy toor dal.
-(Note that toor/tuvar dal is also known as red lentils or red gram dal in Indian recipes.)
+It is thicker, than rasam.
+The dal is cooked until it is disintegrating.
+The texture is very smooth, almost creamy from the very well cooked toor dal.
+(Note that toor/tuvar dal is often called red lentils, red gram or red gram dal in Indian recipes.)

 I adore sambar.
 There are no two ways around it.
-It is a dish of choice, and when I visit my most fav Indian restaurant, I will always order a dish of sambar and idli.
-As homely as it is, it is comforting, flavoursome, awesome.
+It is a dish of choice.
+As homely as it is, it is comforting, flavoursome, and nourishing.